 Click on AntiVirus icon on the live desktop and launch it.

-Since this is a USB Live disk, you can update and virus definition and program and it gets saved to the USB.
-This is a major advantage over creating a Live CD which is not updatable.
+Since this is a USB Live disk, you can update and virus definition and program, and it gets saved to the USB.
+It is a significant advantage over creating a Live CD which is not updatable.